-Burden of a modern world
+burden of a modern world

-Depression is not a modern affliction, but the pressures of our time seem to be bearing down on our youth more heavily than ever before, and affecting children at a younger and younger age.
+Depression is not a modern affliction, but the pressures of our time seem to be bearing down on our youth more heavily than ever before, affecting children at a younger and younger age.

-Mark de la Rey, a clinical psychologist and unit head at the Akeso Kenilworth Clinic in Cape Town, says that raised levels of anxiety are driving this trend: “I believe that there is a higher incidence of anxiety levels, which are contributing to more difficulty in social and family settings.
+Mark de la Rey, a clinical psychologist at the Akeso Kenilworth Clinic in Cape Town, says that raised levels of anxiety are driving this trend: “I believe that there is a higher incidence of anxiety levels, which are contributing to more difficulty in social and family settings.
 In most cases, the increased anxiety levels are precursors to depression, rather than the other way around.”

-The role of tech
+the role of tech

 The use of technology and a breakdown in family structures are common refrains when it comes to the factors contributing to anxiety and depression among children and teens.

 De la Rey also notes the fact that parents are increasingly unavailable because of work and social demands.
-“The time we spend with our children is being replaced by the electronic nanny (television, the internet, gaming, etc).”
+“The time we spend with our children is being replaced by the electronic nanny (television, the internet, gaming, etc.).”

-First line of defence
+first line of defence

 It is against this background that those closest to children from an emotional and physical point of view – parents and teachers – become critical in providing the safety net for those who might be suffering from depression and need intervention.